Gauge class

 0 {number}, specifies that all layers are resized and scaled based on the first-layer's picture/image (the layer with the index 0)

-"items" {string}, specifies that all layers are resized and scaled based on image/picture of the layer with the key "items"
+"back" {string}, specifies that all layers are resized and scaled based on image/picture of the layer with the key "back"

 Example

-0 {number}, specifies that the layer with the index 0 is dragged, once the user clicks anywhere on the control.
+0 {number}, indicates that the layer with the index 0 is dragged (once the user clicks anywhere on the control)

-"needle" {string}, specifies that the layer with the key "needle" is dragged, once the user clicks anywhere on the control.
+"needle" {string}, indicates that the layer with the key "needle" is dragged (once the user clicks anywhere on the control)

 Example

-0 {number}, specifies that the layer with the index 0, defines the control's Value property.
+0 {number}, specifies that the layer with the index 0 defines the control's value

-"hour" {string}, specifies that the layer with the key "hour", defines the control's Value property.
+"hour" {string}, specifies that the layer with the key "hour" defines the control's value

 "back[flag=value]...[flag=value],...,back[flag=value]...[flag=value],..."